The structure of exceptional sequences on toric varieties of Picard rank two

 and the {\em parallelogram} \noGammaText{

-} \gammaText{ } \!\!The immaculate locus is point symmetric with respect to $(\ell_1-\xb,\ell_2)/2$.
+} \gammaText{ } The {co-immaculate} locus is point symmetric with respect to $(\ell_1-\xb,\ell_2)/2$.
 In particular, the origin is point symmetric to the anti-canonical class $[-K]=(\ell_1-\xb,\ell_2)$.
-Figure~\ref{fig:ImmEx} illustrates the typical shape of the immaculate locus for $\ell_1=7$ and $\ell_2=4$.
+Figure~\ref{fig:ImmEx} illustrates the typical shape of the {co-immaculate} locus for $\ell_1=7$ and $\ell_2=4$.
 The parallelogram is indicated by the shaded area; lattice points in $\cH$ are in grey while lattice points in $\cP$ but not in $\cH$ are blue.